rzane/form/README.md

 This library provides integration with [@stackup/validate](https://github.com/rzane/validate) to handle validation.
 However, it should be pretty easy to integrate whatever validation library you prefer.

+You should also checkout [@stackup/inputs](https://github.com/promptworks/inputs), which includes some ready-made form fields.

 ## Usage

 ```jsx